 There is a close relationship between the variety of processing methods and the roast profile.
 Different processing methods directly affect the chemical changes in coffee beans.
 Due to fermentation, the final quality of the coffee is affected.

 There are many ways to adjust these steps.
 Some coffees need to be roasted more slowly and gently to retain their sweetness.
-While others must be roasted faster to retain the acidity.
+At the same time, others must be roasted faster to retain the acidity.

 Obviously, the name roast doesn’t tell the whole story.
 There is a lot of variation between coffees with the same roast name (or degree of roast).